Documentation

 That's a very quick overview of Motion for React's basic features.
 But there's a lot more to learn!

-Or, you can dive straight in to our Fundamentals examples.
-Each comes complete with full source code that you can copy/paste into your project.
+Or, you can learn by doing, diving straight into our collection of Fundamentals examples.
+Each comes complete with full source code that you can copy-paste into your project.

 Stay in the loop